Design guidelines for a safer working environment to reduce accidents in an industrial workplace

-In the past five years, the number of accidents in the manufacturing industry has been decreasing, but the number of accidents in the manufacturing of metal materials has been higher than the average (about 1.7 times higher).
-There are different types of accidents, particularly, in Metal Material Manufacturing such as abnormal temperature contact, hit by objects, collision, narrowness, and work disease.
+In the past five years, the number of accidents in the manufacturing industry has been slightly decreasing, but the number of accidents in the manufacturing of metal materials has been higher than the average (about 1.7 times higher).
+There were different types of accidents such as abnormal temperature contact, hit by objects, collision, narrowness, and work disease.

 Overview of the client